 Women Student Initiatives

-We do this via programs and services in four primary areas:
+We do this via programs and services in five primary areas:

 Student Cohort Groups

 WSI Cohorts offered for women-identifying students by the Student Life Multicultural Center focus on intersections between identities, community building, personal development and leadership.
 The groups are implemented with the support of student leaders, professional staff and in partnership with women-identifying student organizations and Central Ohio community resources.

 This group is dedicated to providing a space for women of color student to connect, dialogue, celebrate, and support each other’s whole authentic selves through an intersectional lens.
 Our monthly meetings will center on a specific topic, issue, or current event that students wish to learn more about or process openly with their peers.
 The intent is to foster intercultural dialogue and to create a brave space where students can share their unique perspectives and create a community of support and affirmation.
 Meetings are the 2nd Wednesday fo the month at 6 p.m.